wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.6.3 - Released on 30 July 2026 =
+= 4.6.4 - Released on 17 Aug 2026 =
-*  New: Notify user when their email is blocked by admin for refund
-*  New: Attachment Mandatory/Optional Toggle for refund
-*  New: Order Message Restriction via user role
-*  New: compatibility with latest WP ( 7.0.2 ) and WC ( 10.9.4 )
+*  New: Compatibility with latest WP (7.0.4) and  WC (10.1.1)
-*  New: Keep the Item via refund process
-*  New: Bulk Approve/Reject incase of Refund Request using RMA Request Tab
+*  Fix: Resolved a vulnerability allowing unauthorized access to guest order data and actions.
+*  Fix: loader issue solved in view order message functionality